DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 -------------------- CREATURE ---------------------
 X ORIENTATION ( COS(Z + 90°) ): -0.92388
 Y ORIENTATION ( SIN(Z + 90°) ): -0.382683
----------------------- NOTES ----------------------
-N.B.: Some modules rotate the in-game map so that north doesn't match Max's north, as is usually the case.
-Trying to determine the required orientation in-game may result in some confusion in these cases.
-Refer to the readme for further details.
 ===================================================
 ```
 If you also want to create triggers, download the second script, KOTOR_GIT_Trigger_Output_for_Max.ms and use in the same manner.
 This will output the vertex offsets from the parent pivot for the selected object/s.
 It will skip any object with more than 10 verts (triggers typically only have 4 or 5 verts).
 You should get an output something like the following: